pachterlab/gget/docs/src/en/quick_start_guide.md

 # Get the protein structure (in PDB format) of ACE2 as stored in the Protein Data Bank (PDB ID returned by gget info)
 $ gget pdb 1R42 -o 1R42.pdb

+# Find Eukaryotic Linear Motifs (ELMs) in a protein sequence
+$ gget setup elm # setup only needs to be run once
+$ gget elm -o results MSSSSWLLLSLVAVTAAQSTIEEQAKTFLDKFNHEAEDLFYQSSLAS

 # Fetch a scRNAseq count matrix (AnnData format) based on specified gene(s), tissue(s), and cell type(s) (default species: human)
 $ gget setup cellxgene # setup only needs to be run once